 Con: If your credit does not improve, you could be stuck in a high-rate loan for much longer than two or three years.

-Borrowers get lower rates and payments for a specific period of time, which usually is anywhere from three years to 10 years.
+Borrowers get lower rates and payments for a specific period, usually 3-10 years.
 At that point, a borrower has to pay off the principal balance in a lump sum.
 Under certain conditions, the mortgages can be converted to fixed-rate or adjustable-rate loans.
 Many borrowers either sell their homes before they get to their due dates or end up refinancing their balances into new mortgages.

-Con: Plans sometimes change.
-If yours do, you will have to pay off or refinance the balance, which takes time, effort and more closing costs.
+Con: The best laid plans are still subject to change.
+If yours do, you will have to pay off or refinance the balance, which takes time, effort, and more money in closing costs.

 Assumable mortgages are relatively rare.
 A homeowner with an assumable loan can "hand off" the loan to a buyer instead of paying it off using proceeds from the home sale.
 If rates are low and you can get one, by all means do so.
 If rates rise, buyers will want to assume your loan (and might be willing to pay more for your house) because it'll be much cheaper than any loan they could get from a bank or other source.